Science Stars Day 2013

 200 Greater Manchester pupils aged 12-14 visited the Faculty in early July, experiencing a taste of university life and finding out more about what it means to be a scientist.
 Pupils were immersed in a full day of workshops run by Faculty staff and students.
 Many of them left enthused by the fascinating world of science.

 The day began with a lecture from Dr Liz Sheffield, exploring ‘The Good, the Bad and the Ugly’ science of animated films.

-Pupils extracted their own DNA, learned how the components of cells work together in “Cell City”, got hands on with “mucus” to learn about the immune response to parasitic worms, learned about the heart and lungs in a t-shirt drawing activity and ‘diagnosed’ some patients with diabetes.
+The students then took part in six lab-based workshops.
+They experienced Aquascience, an indoor pond-dipping activity that teaches people all about the insect life we find in rivers, then got hands on with “mucus” to learn about the immune response to parasitic worms.
+Later, they learned about the heart and lungs in a t-shirt drawing activity and made functional heart models, before building their own DNA double helix and, finally, they ‘diagnosed’ some patients with diabetes.

 “It was fun but also we learnt new things about science so thank you.”